The Online Transition Learning and Development Statement (Online TLDS) tool will close on Monday 21 March 2022 and reopen on Monday 11 July 2022.

 Early childhood teachers in funded kindergarten programs are best placed to coordinate Transition Learning and Development Statements for children in their programs.

 If a child is also attending other services such as long day care, family daycare, or occasional care, the educators in those services may have information to contribute.

 We also encourage working with families to discuss or arrange additional information from other services.

-From 2019 for four years, $2.8 million will be provided to kindergarten services as a contribution that will allow them to release early childhood teachers to write Transition Learning and Development Statements.
+From 2019 for four years, $2.8 million is being provided to kindergarten service providers as a contribution that will allow them to release early childhood teachers to write Transition Learning and Development Statements.

-The funding each year will be calculated on the enrolment data that services provide through the Kindergarten Information Management (KIM) system in April, with payments automatically transferred to service providers as part of their kindergarten funding in June each year.
+The funding contribution is calculated on the enrolment data that services provided through the Kindergarten Information Management (KIM) system and paid to service providers automatically.
+There is no application process.

 All funds should be expended annually by the end of Term 4.
 For enquiries about this funding please email